 Variety of Terms

 PNC offers CDs with a variety of maturity terms, ranging from several days to several years, to match the time your cash is investable.
-Use CDs as a cash flow management tool to get the most from the funds you have, while you have them.
+Use CDs as a cash flow management tool to help get the most from the funds you have, while you have them.

 Businesses come in all sizes.
 So do Certificates of Deposits.
 When you're ready to invest $1,000 or more, there's a PNC Bank CD for your business.